State and CU Boulder Grants

 Grants provided by the state of Colorado and CU Boulder are available to graduates.
-These grants are typically given to low-income students and are awarded as part of a graduate student's financial aid package.
+These grants are typically given to low-income students and are provided as part of a graduate student's financial aid offer.

-The Colorado Graduate Grant is a state grant available to eligible Colorado residents attending graduate school.
+The Colorado Graduate Grant is a state grant funded by the Colorado General Assembly and is available to eligible Colorado residents attending graduate school.

-The Graduate School and academic departments offer a variety of merit-based programs including grants, fellowships, research and teaching assistantships, and awards from outside agencies.
-If you wish to be considered for these awards, contact your department.
-If you receive federal financial aid and a tuition waiver as part of a graduate assistantship or research assistantship, your tuition waiver will be considered an award or scholarship and will be applied to your financial aid package.
+The Graduate School and academic departments offer a variety of merit-based programs including grants, fellowships, research and teaching assistantships, from outside agencies.
+If you wish to be considered for these, contact your department.
+If you receive federal financial aid and a tuition waiver as part of a graduate assistantship or research assistantship, your tuition waiver will be considered financial aid and listed in your financial aid offer.

 The Leeds School of Business offers scholarships, fellowships, and assistantships.
 Select the academic program you are interested in to learn more about the type of aid that is available.

 The School of Law offers a variety of scholarships.
-Incoming law students are automatically considered for awards based on merit and need.
-Information for these awards is obtained from the law school application and the FAFSA.
+Incoming law students are automatically considered for scholarships based on their admissions application.

-Only U.S. citizens or eligible noncitizens may be awarded federal financial aid.
-However, the Graduate School, the College of Business and Administration, and the School of Law may award international students.
+Only U.S. citizens or eligible noncitizens may recieve federal financial aid.
+However, the Graduate School, the College of Business and Administration, and the School of Law may offer aid to international students.
 Visit the Office of International Education to learn about additional resources for graduate students.